Set up and Configure PPTP VPN on Linux – Easy Steps

 sudo apt update

-Then install PPTP service:
+Then, install the PPTP service:

 sudo apt-get install pptpd -y